Memphis Wrongful Death Lawyer

 • Surviving parents, if the deceased individual was dependent on her or his parent at the time of death

-• Administrator of the deceased individual’s estate, if the deceased individual was a dependent at the time of passing
+• The administrator of the deceased individual’s estate, if the deceased individual was a dependent at the time of passing

-It is important to keep in mind that Tennessee’s statute of limitations state that all wrongful death cases must be brought to court within a year of the date of the deceased individual’s death.
-If the case is not filed within the year, the court will not hear the case and the family members may lose the opportunity to pursue monetary compensation.
+It is essential to keep in mind that Tennessee’s statute of limitations states that all wrongful death cases must be brought to court within a year of the date of the deceased individual’s death.
+If the case is not filed within the year, the court will not hear the case, and the family members may lose the opportunity to pursue monetary compensation.

-Id you have suffered the loss of a loved one due to another person or entity’s actions, it is crucial that you contact our Memphis wrongful death lawyers immediately.
+If you have suffered the loss of a loved one due to another person or entity’s actions, you must contact our Memphis wrongful death lawyers immediately.
 Our team can help you understand what damages you and your family may be able to collect.
 Because our legal team has helped numerous individuals in situations similar to yours, we are confident in our ability to pursue justice for you.